Wall plate that represents a structure such as a wall or roof panel

 Using wall layout components

 Wall layout components is a set of five extension components and the direct manipulation features to add and modify the various components.
-The components and their role in the tool set are:
+The components and their role user group profile in a certain Tekla Structures environment that limits the available files and settings

 |Component||The role of the component|